livingstyleguide/livingstyleguide/README.md

 * Create your project with or without [Compass](http://compass-style.org).
 * This can be easily integrated into non-Ruby build systems.
+* If you omit the input and output filenames, STDIN and STDOUT will be used.

 ## Rails Integration